College After Military: Practical Advice from Service Members

 He was able to turn this uncomfortable situation into a positive one by using his time in the classroom as an opportunity to talk about his experiences with other students.
 “I took the attitude that we can learn from each other, and I found most students were open to hearing what I had to say when given the opportunity.”

 6. Use any available resources for former service members

-There are an abundance of resources available to help service members navigate the transition from military life to college.
-Both of the veterans we spoke to encourage every vet to take advantage of these options.
+There is an abundance of resources available to help service members navigate the transition from military life to college.
+The veterans we spoke to encourage every vet to take advantage of these options.